Skip to main content

 • Type: Enum: Nextedy - Sheet Config

-Step 4: Migrate Sheet Configurations
+Migrate Sheet Configurations

-1. Open Administration > Nextedy POWERSHEET > Configurations
+1. Open Administration > Nextedy Powersheet > Configurations

 2. Create new configuration entries for each Risksheet view you want to preserve